The most expensive feeling in finance

 What the best investors do differently

-Warren Buffett, Charlie Munger, Peter Lynch, John Bogle — the greatest investors of the last century all have one thing in common.
-It's not their stock-picking ability.
-It's their ability to sit still when everything inside them says to move.
+Warren Buffett, Charlie Munger, Peter Lynch, and John Bogle, the greatest investors of the last century, all have one thing in common: the ability to sit still when everything inside them says to move.

 Buffett has said his favorite holding period is "forever."
 But what he really means is: I don't sell when it feels terrible.
 I've trained myself to recognize that the feeling is the signal to do nothing.

 That training didn't come from reading books.
-It came from experience.
-From living through downturns, keeping his positions, and watching the recovery prove him right.
-Again and again.
+It came from living through downturns, keeping his positions, and watching the recovery prove him right again and again.

 Your own proof